 For pictures of the Dumeril’s boa in its natural habitat, visit iNaturalist.org.

-PRO TIP: Clean the enclosure and its decor with chlorhexidine or a bleach solution monthly.
+PRO TIP: Clean the enclosure and its decor with chlorhexidine or a bleach solution at least once per quarter.
 If you use bleach, don’t put the snake back in until you can’t smell the bleach fumes any more.